catalindami/measurement_example/README.md

 <h1> Measurement PSK-example</h1>

-This an example on how to use PrivateSky System in order to save and read any proprietary data.
+This an example on how to use PrivateSky System in order to save and read any measurement or computed data.
+Is dedicated to be used with any technology that can acces web-services as client.

 The folder is located in psk-examples folder.
 Represents an Web API that can be uset to send/receive measured or computed values to privateSky Blockchain system.